beneath-hq/beneath/docs/overview/replay-derive.md

 ### Applying a machine learning model to uploaded data

 Let's say you've created a machine learning model that can tell if an image has been manipulated.
 Now you want to turn it into a production service where users can upload their own images.
 Every time a user uploads an image, you write it to a stream called `images`.
-Separately, you run a small service that uses the `images` event log to get every new image, run the model on it to determine if the image is has been manipulated, then writes the result to a new stream `labeled-images`.
+Separately, you run a small service that uses the `images` event log to get every new image, run the model on it to determine if the image has been manipulated, then writes the result to a new stream `labeled-images`.
 Since Beneath automatically [provides indexed lookups]({{< ref "/docs/overview/unified-data-system" >}}), your UI can just ping the `labeled-images` index for the result, which will likely appear within milliseconds.

 This workflow also makes it easy to improve your machine learning model and update your results.
 When you've trained an improved model, just update your service and reset its subscription to replay every past image into the model!